Sapporo Shime Parfait Tour (2): An Inside Look at 'Remake easy,' Sapporo's Secret, Members-Only Parfait Bar|Domingo

 Remake easy

-Making the parfaits began immediately.
-The waiting time is also part of the fun.
+The parfait-making begins.
+The anticipation is part of the fun.

 Remake easy